godotengine/godot-docs/classes/class_collisionpolygon2d.rst

 Description
 -----------

 Provides a 2D collision polygon to a :ref:`CollisionObject2D<class_CollisionObject2D>` parent.
-Polygon can be drawn in the editor or specified by a list of vertices.
+Polygons can be drawn in the editor or specified by a list of vertices.

 Property Descriptions
 ---------------------